Lord's

-Lord's Cricket Ground, commonly known as Lord's, is a cricket venue in St John's Wood, London.
-Named after its founder, Thomas Lord, it is owned by Marylebone Cricket Club (MCC) and is the home of Middlesex County Cricket Club, the England and Wales Cricket Board (ECB), the European Cricket Council (ECC) and, until August 2005, the International Cricket Council (ICC).
-Lord's is widely referred to as the Home of Cricket and is home to the world's oldest sporting museum.
+Lord's Cricket Ground, better known as Lord's, is a cricket venue at St John's Wood, historically in Middlesex and now in the City of Westminster, London NW8.
+Named after its founder, Thomas Lord, it is owned by Marylebone Cricket Club (MCC) and serves as the home of Middlesex County Cricket Club, the England and Wales Cricket Board (ECB), ICC Europe and, until August 2005, the International Cricket Council (ICC).

+Lord's is widely referred to as the "home of cricket" and houses the world's oldest sporting museum.

-Lord's today is not on its original site; it is the third of three grounds that Lord established between 1787 and 1814.
+Lord's today is not on its original 18th-century site; it is the third of three grounds which Thomas Lord established between 1787 and 1814.
 His first ground, now referred to as Lord's Old Ground, was where Dorset Square now stands.
-His second ground, Lord's Middle Ground, was used from 1811 to 1813 before being abandoned to make way for the construction through its outfield of the Regent's Canal.
-The present Lord's ground is about 250 yd north-west of the site of the Middle Ground.
-The ground can hold 31,100 spectators, the capacity having increased between 2017 and 2022 as part of MCC's ongoing redevelopment plans.
+Lord's Middle Ground was in use from 1811 to 1813, before being abandoned for the construction of Regent's Canal which carved its way through the outfield.
+Lord's present ground is about 250 yd north-west of the previous Middle Ground site.
+The ground can hold 31,100 spectators, its capacity increasing between 2017 and 2022 as part of MCC's ongoing redevelopment plans.

 History

 Background

-Acting on behalf of members of the White Conduit Club and backed against any losses by George Finch, 9th Earl of Winchilsea and Colonel Charles Lennox, Thomas Lord opened his first ground in May 1787 on the site where Dorset Square now stands, on land leased from the Portman Estate.
-The White Conduit moved there from Islington, unhappy at the standard of the ground at White Conduit Fields, soon afterwards and reconstituted themselves as Marylebone Cricket Club (MCC).
-It was thought that the establishment of a new ground would offer more exclusivity to its members, with White Conduit Fields considered too far away from fashionable Oxford Street and the West End.
+Acting on behalf of members of the White Conduit Club underwritten by George Finch, 9th Earl of Winchilsea & Nottingham and Colonel the Hon.
+Charles Lennox, Thomas Lord opened his first cricket ground in May 1787 on Dorset Fields, a site leased from the Portman estate.
+White Conduit Club members, discontent with the ground maintenance of White Conduit Fields, moved from Islington to Marylebone soon afterwards reconstituting themselves as Marylebone Cricket Club (MCC).
+The establishment of Lord's new ground was a welcome prospect offering more privacy for its members, with White Conduit Fields considered too far from London's fashionable Oxford Street and the West End.
 The first match played at the new ground saw Middlesex play Essex.
-In 1811, feeling obliged to relocate because of a rise in rent, Lord removed his turf and relaid it at his second ground.
-This was short-lived because it lay on the route decided by Parliament for the Regent's Canal, in addition to the ground being unpopular with patrons.
+In 1811, feeling obliged to relocate because of a rise in rent, Lord removed the turf to a nearby interim site.
+The Middle Ground lay on the route decreed by parliament for the Regent's Canal, in addition to its location being unpopular with patrons.

-The "Middle Ground" was on the estate of the Eyre family, who offered Lord another plot nearby; and he again relocated his turf.
-This new ground was originally a duck pond on a hill in St. John's Wood, which gives rise to Lord's famous slope, which at the time was recorded as sloping down 6 ft 6 in from north-west to south-east, though in actuality the slope is 8 ft 1 in.
-The new ground was opened in the 1814 season, with the MCC playing Hertfordshire in the first match on the ground on 22 June 1814.
+Lord's Middle Ground's tenure on the Eyre family estate being short-lived, Colonel Henry Samuel Eyre offered another plot nearby, where Lord was to relay his cricket turf.
+The new ground at St John's Wood, leased from the Eyres, previously featured a duck pond and was situated on an incline, hence the Lord's pitches famous slope, which at the time was recorded as sloping down 6 ft 6 in from north-west to south-east, though in actuality the slope is 8 ft 1 in.
+The new ground was opened in the 1814 season, with MCC playing Hertfordshire in the first match at Lord's on 22 June 1814.